GuenterQuast/mimoCoRB/builddoc/index.rst

 ....................

-The subdirectory *examples/* contains some complete application use cases based on input waveforms that are simulated in real-time.
+The subdirectory *examples/* contains some complete application use cases based on input waveforms that are generated by a simulator in real-time.

 The central piece of every *mimoCoRB* application is the configuration file; examples of different complexity are provided in *examples/*_setup.yaml*.
 Code snippets for data input, filtering and ouput as well as configuration files are provided in the subdirectories `examples/modules/` and `examples/config/`, respectively.